kianayao/evaluation/README.md

 What does the permission code 777 represent (as used in `chmod 777`)? owner group others
-> rwx   rwx   rwx     The permission code 777 refers to read, write, execute permissions.
+> rwx   rwx   rwx     The permission code 777 refers to read, write, execute permissions. <br />
 > 421   421   421     777 gives everyone read, write, and execute permissions.

 Which of these commands sets and environment variable in Linux?
- - export VAR=val
+ > - export VAR=val
  - export $VAR=val
  - echo VAR=val
  - echo $VAR=val

 What is one major role of systemd?
+> null

 ---
 **AI**